vanillawc/wc-social-link/README.md

 ### Styling

-Stying the link can be done using standard CSS
+Styling the link can be done using standard CSS

 **Default Styles**